kyamagu/mexopencv/README.markdown

     result = filter2D(img, kern);     % no need to specify 'cv' after imported

 Note that some functions such as `cv.imread` overload Matlab's builtin function when imported.
 Use the scoped name when you need to avoid name collision.
+It is also possible to import individual functions.
+Check `help import` in matlab.

 Check a list of functions available by `help` command in matlab.